OsmanMalik/tucker-tensorsketch/README.md

 * **Demo 1:** This scrips gives a demo of tucker_ts and tucker_ttmts decomposing a sparse tensor.
 The script generates a sparse tensor and then decomposes it using both tucker_ts and tucker_ttmts, as well as tucker_als from Tensor Toolbox.
 * **Demo 2:** This script gives a demo of tucker_ts and tucker_ttmts decomposing a dense tensor.
 The script generates a dense tensor and then decomposes it using both tucker_ts and tucker_ttmts, as well as tucker_als from Tensor Toolbox.
 * **Demo 3:** This script gives a demo of tucker_ts and tucker_ttmts decomposing a dense tensor which is stored in a mat file on the hard drive.
 The result is compared to that produced by tucker_als in Tensor Toolbox applied to the same tensor stored in memory.

+## Author contact information
+Please feel free to contact me at any time if you have any questions or would like to provide feedback on this code or our paper.
+I can be reached at osman.malik@colorado.edu.